The Community Build Project

 - Airport welcome by Think Pacific Expedition leaders (or resort meet and greet if you arrive early).

-- All meals during your briefing, all meals for 3 and a half weeks staying with your Fijian village family and breakfast and evening meals during your final days of R&R at glorious beach resorts.
+- All meals during your briefing, 3 and a half weeks staying with your Fijian village family and during your final day of R&R.

 - Organised evening Fijian activities including kava ceremonies, lovo feasts, mat weaving,

-- Think Pacific Leaders and Fijian Matanivanua guides living with you 24/7.
+- Think Pacific Leaders and Fijian guides living with you 24/7.

 - In-country Director, Fiji based Project Managers and UK team providing planning, risk assessment and 24-hour back up support.

-- Comprehensive pre-departure information & personal volunteer project planning.
+- Comprehensive pre-departure information & personal project planning.

 - Your project donation towards the youth development goals in Fiji (which is used to purchase educational and sports equipment, fund scholarships and training for local people and build village facilities and school classrooms).